-the reporting parties and the Master Agreement Type.
+update reports will be linked to the portfolio of repos by the trade repository by the LEIs of the reporting parties -and the Master Agreement Type.
 For this type of repo, the UTI field is not filled in (note that it is optional in COLU reports).